 “It is amazing how alert and energised I feel since beginning the program.
 I’ve had a number of appointments with Lynne over the past two months re: dietary plan with the hope of continuing to lose weight and maintain a healthier lifestyle.
 From the moment of our first consultation I found I was very relaxed talking to Lynne, she listened and together we set realistic goals that suited my life and schedule.
 I found picking a small number of goals to start and increasing them as the weeks passed less overwhelming and easier to follow through.
 Lynne e-mailed and texted to see how I was getting on as the weeks progressed.
 Also sending on some interesting recipes and the introduction of coconut oil which is a big hit with not just me but the rest of the family.
 My starting weight was 187lbs. within the two months it’s down to 174lbs.”
 Testimonial of Arlene, client of Lynne Dalton, IHS Graduate & IHS Nutritional Therapy student

 What will I study?

-This industry recognised practitioner diploma course consists of 16 units in total.
-The course covers an array of nutrition theory, alongside vital practical skills to ensure you have the skills to become a successful practitioner.
+This industry recognised practitioner nutrition course consists of 420 learning hours, with 16 units in total.
+It covers an array of nutrition theory, alongside vital practical skills to ensure you have the skills to become a successful practitioner.